 - File size: not greater than 100 MB

 The citation is awarded to the entry that best resolves both functional and humanitarian issues in a unique and complementary manner.
 The focus is on planning and design characteristics rather than process or administrative features.
 Units are reviewed in a blinded fashion according to the following criteria:

 - Demonstrates commitment to creating a healing environment

 - Demonstrates commitment to promoting safety and security

 - Demonstrates attention to innovative, unique aesthetic and creative design features

-The patient bedside area, overall units design, integration of technology, staff/support areas, and family/waiting areas also are assessed.
+- The patient bedside area, overall units design, integration of technology, staff and support areas, and family waiting areas are also assessed.

 Questions related to this award may be directed to Carol Prendergast